metio/terraform-provider-k8s/docs/data-sources/app_terraform_io_workspace_v1alpha2_manifest.md

 Required:

 - `name` (String) Workspace name.
-- `organization` (String) Organization name where the Workspace will be created.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/organizations
+- `organization` (String) Organization name where the Workspace will be created.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/organizations
 - `token` (Attributes) API Token to be used for API calls. (see [below for nested schema](#nestedatt--spec--token))

 Optional:

-- `agent_pool` (Attributes) HCP Terraform Agents allow HCP Terraform to communicate with isolated, private, or on-premises infrastructure.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/agents (see [below for nested schema](#nestedatt--spec--agent_pool))
+- `agent_pool` (Attributes) HCP Terraform Agents allow HCP Terraform to communicate with isolated, private, or on-premises infrastructure.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/agents (see [below for nested schema](#nestedatt--spec--agent_pool))
-- `allow_destroy_plan` (Boolean) Allows a destroy plan to be created and applied.Default: 'true'.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#destruction-and-deletion
+- `allow_destroy_plan` (Boolean) Allows a destroy plan to be created and applied.
+Default: 'true'.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#destruction-and-deletion
-- `apply_method` (String) Define either change will be applied automatically(auto) or require an operator to confirm(manual).Must be one of the following values: 'auto', 'manual'.Default: 'manual'.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#auto-apply-and-manual-apply
+- `apply_method` (String) Define either change will be applied automatically(auto) or require an operator to confirm(manual).
+Must be one of the following values: 'auto', 'manual'.
+Default: 'manual'.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#auto-apply-and-manual-apply
 - `description` (String) Workspace description.
-- `environment_variables` (Attributes List) Terraform Environment variables for all plans and applies in this workspace.Variables defined within a workspace always overwrite variables from variable sets that have the same type and the same key.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables#environment-variables (see [below for nested schema](#nestedatt--spec--environment_variables))
+- `environment_variables` (Attributes List) Terraform Environment variables for all plans and applies in this workspace.
+Variables defined within a workspace always overwrite variables from variable sets that have the same type and the same key.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables#environment-variables (see [below for nested schema](#nestedatt--spec--environment_variables))
-- `execution_mode` (String) Define where the Terraform code will be executed.Must be one of the following values: 'agent', 'local', 'remote'.Default: 'remote'.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode
+- `execution_mode` (String) Define where the Terraform code will be executed.
+Must be one of the following values: 'agent', 'local', 'remote'.
+Default: 'remote'.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode
-- `notifications` (Attributes List) Notifications allow you to send messages to other applications based on run and workspace events.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/notifications (see [below for nested schema](#nestedatt--spec--notifications))
+- `notifications` (Attributes List) Notifications allow you to send messages to other applications based on run and workspace events.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/notifications (see [below for nested schema](#nestedatt--spec--notifications))
-- `project` (Attributes) Projects let you organize your workspaces into groups.Default: default organization project.More information:  - https://developer.hashicorp.com/terraform/tutorials/cloud/projects (see [below for nested schema](#nestedatt--spec--project))
+- `project` (Attributes) Projects let you organize your workspaces into groups.
+Default: default organization project.
+More information: - https://developer.hashicorp.com/terraform/tutorials/cloud/projects (see [below for nested schema](#nestedatt--spec--project))
-- `remote_state_sharing` (Attributes) Remote state access between workspaces.By default, new workspaces in HCP Terraform do not allow other workspaces to access their state.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/state#accessing-state-from-other-workspaces (see [below for nested schema](#nestedatt--spec--remote_state_sharing))
+- `remote_state_sharing` (Attributes) Remote state access between workspaces.
+By default, new workspaces in HCP Terraform do not allow other workspaces to access their state.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/state#accessing-state-from-other-workspaces (see [below for nested schema](#nestedatt--spec--remote_state_sharing))
-- `run_tasks` (Attributes List) Run tasks allow HCP Terraform to interact with external systems at specific points in the HCP Terraform run lifecycle.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/run-tasks (see [below for nested schema](#nestedatt--spec--run_tasks))
+- `run_tasks` (Attributes List) Run tasks allow HCP Terraform to interact with external systems at specific points in the HCP Terraform run lifecycle.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/run-tasks (see [below for nested schema](#nestedatt--spec--run_tasks))
-- `run_triggers` (Attributes List) Run triggers allow you to connect this workspace to one or more source workspaces.These connections allow runs to queue automatically in this workspace on successful apply of runs in any of the source workspaces.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/run-triggers (see [below for nested schema](#nestedatt--spec--run_triggers))
+- `run_triggers` (Attributes List) Run triggers allow you to connect this workspace to one or more source workspaces.
+These connections allow runs to queue automatically in this workspace on successful apply of runs in any of the source workspaces.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/run-triggers (see [below for nested schema](#nestedatt--spec--run_triggers))
-- `ssh_key` (Attributes) SSH key used to clone Terraform modules.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/ssh-keys (see [below for nested schema](#nestedatt--spec--ssh_key))
+- `ssh_key` (Attributes) SSH key used to clone Terraform modules.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/ssh-keys (see [below for nested schema](#nestedatt--spec--ssh_key))
-- `tags` (List of String) Workspace tags are used to help identify and group together workspaces.Tags must be one or more characters; can include letters, numbers, colons, hyphens, and underscores; and must begin and end with a letter or number.
+- `tags` (List of String) Workspace tags are used to help identify and group together workspaces.
+Tags must be one or more characters; can include letters, numbers, colons, hyphens, and underscores; and must begin and end with a letter or number.
-- `team_access` (Attributes List) HCP Terraform workspaces can only be accessed by users with the correct permissions.You can manage permissions for a workspace on a per-team basis.When a workspace is created, only the owners team and teams with the 'manage workspaces' permission can access it,with full admin permissions.
-These teams' access can't be removed from a workspace.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/access (see [below for nested schema](#nestedatt--spec--team_access))
+- `team_access` (Attributes List) HCP Terraform workspaces can only be accessed by users with the correct permissions.
+You can manage permissions for a workspace on a per-team basis.
+When a workspace is created, only the owners team and teams with the 'manage workspaces' permission can access it, with full admin permissions.
+These teams' access can't be removed from a workspace.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/access (see [below for nested schema](#nestedatt--spec--team_access))
-- `terraform_variables` (Attributes List) Terraform variables for all plans and applies in this workspace.Variables defined within a workspace always overwrite variables from variable sets that have the same type and the same key.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables  - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables#terraform-variables (see [below for nested schema](#nestedatt--spec--terraform_variables))
+- `terraform_variables` (Attributes List) Terraform variables for all plans and applies in this workspace.
+Variables defined within a workspace always overwrite variables from variable sets that have the same type and the same key.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables#terraform-variables (see [below for nested schema](#nestedatt--spec--terraform_variables))
-- `terraform_version` (String) The version of Terraform to use for this workspace.If not specified, the latest available version will be used.Must match pattern: '^d{1}.d{1,2}.d{1,2}$'More information:  - https://www.terraform.io/cloud-docs/workspaces/settings#terraform-version
+- `terraform_version` (String) The version of Terraform to use for this workspace.
+If not specified, the latest available version will be used.
+Must match pattern: '^d{1}.d{1,2}.d{1,2}$' More information: - https://www.terraform.io/cloud-docs/workspaces/settings#terraform-version
-- `version_control` (Attributes) Settings for the workspace's VCS repository, enabling the UI/VCS-driven run workflow.Omit this argument to utilize the CLI-driven and API-driven workflows, where runs are not driven by webhooks on your VCS provider.More information:  - https://www.terraform.io/cloud-docs/run/ui  - https://www.terraform.io/cloud-docs/vcs (see [below for nested schema](#nestedatt--spec--version_control))
+- `version_control` (Attributes) Settings for the workspace's VCS repository, enabling the UI/VCS-driven run workflow.
+Omit this argument to utilize the CLI-driven and API-driven workflows, where runs are not driven by webhooks on your VCS provider.
+More information: - https://www.terraform.io/cloud-docs/run/ui - https://www.terraform.io/cloud-docs/vcs (see [below for nested schema](#nestedatt--spec--version_control))
-- `working_directory` (String) The directory where Terraform will execute, specified as a relative path from the root of the configuration directory.More information:  - https://www.terraform.io/cloud-docs/workspaces/settings#terraform-working-directory
+- `working_directory` (String) The directory where Terraform will execute, specified as a relative path from the root of the configuration directory.
+More information: - https://www.terraform.io/cloud-docs/workspaces/settings#terraform-working-directory

 <a id="nestedatt--spec--token"></a>
 ### Nested Schema for `spec.token`